kozaczki/clusty/README.md

 ### 6. Warnings  <a name = 'warnings'></a>

-Currently when running module 1 user will get a DeprecationWarning - this can be ignored, as it has no effect on the analysus
+Currently when running module 1 user will get a DeprecationWarning - this can be ignored, as it has no effect on the analysis

 ### 7. Example of analysis  <a name = 'exampleofanalysis'></a>